kRapaille/LeagueOfLegendsAPI/README.md

 ## Last changes

+- Static masteries DTOs fix
+- All unit tests are now offline
 - Accept-Encoding now supports gzip and deflate
 - Updated Game Constants to include Team Builder constants.
 - Added endpoints to leagues to get a league and a league entry by team ID.